muhammadzulfikar/sliopress/content/plugins/akismet/readme.txt

 * Specify the license is GPL v2 or later
 * Fix a bug that could result in orphaned commentmeta entries
-* Include hotfix for WordPress 3.0.5 filter issue
+* Include hotfix for SlioPress 3.0.5 filter issue

 = 2.5.2 =
 *Release Date - 14th January, 2011*